openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Authorization Endpoint: The `authorization_details` parameter is extended to allow clients to specify types of the credentials when requesting authorization for issuance.
 These extension can also be used via the Pushed Authorization Endpoint, which is recommended by this specification.
 * Token Endpoint: optional parameters are added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the credential endpoint.

+# Endpoints {#endpoints}

+- per endpoint, not per flow.
+  - Make clear in the overvire that there is a need for the issuer to communicate to the wallet
+- deferred credential endpoint another PR - same access token, add acceptance token in body; deleting DCE; add parameters in the credential endpoint req/res another PR - section on refresh;

 ## Issuance Initiation Endpoint

 This endpoint is used by an issuer in case it is already in an interaction with a user that wishes to initate a credential issuance.
 It is used to pass available